gongfuPanada/SibleyHoloLens/README.md

     * 64GB of storage.
     * 2GB of RAM.
   * [HoloLens shell overview](https://developer.microsoft.com/en-us/windows/holographic/hololens_shell_overview) - (STM)
-    * Apps are either standard 2D or Holographic.
+    * App views are either standard 2D or Holographic.
     * Only one Holographic app is allowed at a time.
     * Multiple 2D apps are allowed to run.
     * Holographic apps that need to use the virtual keyboard have to first switch to 2D mode.